Student Conduct Policies and Procedures

 7. Review of Documents

-The respondent will have the opportunity to review all investigative documents, subject to the privacy limitations imposed by state and federal law, at least five (5) business days prior to the hearing, unless the student has requested an expedited hearing, waiving this right.
+The respondent will have the opportunity to review all investigative documents, subject to the privacy limitations imposed by state and federal law, at least five (5) business days prior to the adjudication, unless the student has requested an expedited adjudication, waiving this right.
 The investigative report will include any information report(s), interview summaries, written statements, and any other documentary information that will be presented to the CJC panel.
 Where appropriate, a complainant will also be provided these same rights.
-All information and/or materials the parties wish to include in the investigative report or have considered at the adjudication hearing must be provided to the student conduct administrator prior to the hearing.
+All information and/or materials the parties wish to include in the investigative report or have considered at the adjudication must be provided to the student conduct administrator prior to the adjudication.

 If either party wishes to identify witnesses, the following must be submitted no later than ten (10) business days before the hearing to the student conduct administrator by email or in hardcopy format:

 - the names of any witnesses that either party wishes to identify;

 - a written statement and/or description of what each witness observed, if not already provided during investigation;

 - a summary of why the witness’ presence is relevant to making a decision about responsibility at the hearing; and

 - the reason why the witness was not interviewed, if applicable.